git-moss/DrivenByMossWiki/Arturia-Beatstep.md

 Support script for Arturia's Beatstep and Beatstep Pro controller.
 You can control track parameters incl. groups, devices, transport, browse patches, session view, play the pads and have a drum and note sequencer.

+Known Issues:
+- The LEDs update unreliably on macOS and Linux

 ## Features

 The buttons on the left are not usable for scripting since they do not send MIDI data.
 Luckily, I could facilitate the Shift button for an extended functionality.